Asymptotic Semigroups and Two-sided Weak Orders

 Let $M$ be a reductive algebraic group.
 This means that the unit group of $M$, denoted by $G$, is a connected reductive algebraic group.
 Let $T$ be a maximal torus in $G$, and let $B$ be a Borel subgroup such that $T\subset B$.
-The following decompositions are well-known: \begin{enumerate} \item $M = \bigsqcup_{r\in R} Br B$ \qquad (the {\it Renner decomposition of $M$}); \item $M = \bigsqcup_{e\in \Lambda} G e G$ \qquad (the {\it Putcha decomposition of $M$}). \end{enumerate} In the first item, the parametrizing object $R$ is called the {\em Renner monoid of $M$}, and it is defined as $R:= \overline{N_G(T)}/T$, where $N_G(T)$ is the normalizer of $T$ in $G$, and the bar over $N_G(T)$ denotes the Zariski closure in $M$.
-Then $R$ is a finite inverse semigroup with the unit group $W:= N_G(T)/T$, the Weyl group of $G$.
-In the second item, the parametrizing object $\Lambda$ is called the {\em cross-section lattice} (or, the {\em Putcha lattice}) of $M$; if $M$ has a zero, then $\Lambda$ can be defined as
+The following decompositions are well-known: \begin{enumerate} \item $M = \bigsqcup_{r\in R} B\dot{r} B$ \qquad (the {\it Renner decomposition of $M$}); \item $M = \bigsqcup_{e\in \Lambda} G e G$ \qquad (the {\it Putcha decomposition of $M$}). \end{enumerate} In the first item, the parametrizing object $R$ is called the {\em Renner monoid of $M$}.
+It is defined as the quotient, $R:= \overline{N_G(T)}/T$, where the bar on $N_G(T)$ indicates the Zariski closure in $M$.
+The dot on an element $r\in R$ indicates that we are taking its coset representative from $\overline{N_G(T)}$.
+The Renner monoid is a finite inverse semigroup with unit group $W$.
+A useful survey of Renner monoids can be found in~\cite{LiLiCao2014}.

+The parametrizing object of the Putcha decomposition, that is $\Lambda$, is called the {\em cross-section lattice} (or, the {\em Putcha lattice}) of $M$.
+If $M$ has a zero, then $\Lambda$ can be defined as

 where $E(\overline{T})$ denotes the semigroup of idempotents of $\overline{T}$.
 In fact, $\Lambda$ and $B$ determine each other, see~\cite[Theorem 9.10]{Putcha}.
 This means also that the cross section lattice determines (and determined by) the set of Coxeter generators for $W$.